7 Day Guided Auckland to Wellington Guided touring

 Included in this tour:

-• Specialist team of two highly experienced Travel Director and Driver
+• Specialist team of two highly experienced Travel Directors and Drivers

 • Centrally located premium 4 & 5 star hotels